School #50

 Worldview

 The neutral monist experiences reality as a single, undifferentiated substrate that becomes "mental" or "physical" only depending on the context in which it is considered — like the same intersection that is part of two different streets.
 To hold this ontology is to feel the mind-body problem dissolve: there is no gap between consciousness and matter because both are arrangements of the same neutral elements.
 The world presents itself as a field of pure experience (James) or neutral events (Russell), and the familiar categories of inner and outer, subjective and objective, are secondary organizational schemes rather than fundamental divisions.
 The mood is one of integrative clarity — the recognition that the deepest puzzles of philosophy arise from a false bifurcation of what is originally one.
+The framework classifies this as None: neutral monism posits a single underlying stuff but no personal deity, cosmic ordering principle, or operative spirits over and above it.
+The framework reads this as None for moral authority: neutral monism is a descriptive thesis about the underlying stuff of mind and matter and does not designate Scripture, Tradition, Reason, or Experience as normatively final over how to act.

 Moral Implications